jstritch/easy-git-annex/README.md

 includes the command and its arguments, repository path, exit code, stdout, and stderr.

 Helper functions assist your application with parsing command responses.
+Additional methods return JavaScript objects for tasks common to many applications, for example getStatusAnx and getStatusGit.

 Callbacks for stdout and stderr are available to show progress of time-consuming commands.
 Environment variables may also be specified.